arunkd13/arunkd13.github.io/content/blog/disclosure.md

 >
 >    Source: SEBI Study

-Woah, this pretty hard hitting.
-It is not just the loss makers who are losing money, but even the profit makers lose a major portion as transactioon cost.
+Woah, this is pretty hard hitting.
+It is not just the loss makers who are losing money, but even the profit makers lose a major portion as transaction cost.

-It is interesting that, this gets splattered all over the trading interface like the smoking warnings on cigarette packs and yet, people continue to use them.
+It is interesting that, this gets splattered all over the trading interface, like the smoking warning on cigarette packs, and yet, people continue to use them.